HabitatFramework/UserGuide/interface/interface.rst

 	A text box that should contain the SQL clause which will select the required INCID values from the HLU Tool database.

 Clear
-	Click the **Clear** button to remove any existing text from the **SELECT DISTINCT incid FROM:** and **WHERE:** text boxes.
+	Click the :guilabel:`Clear` button to remove any existing text from the **SELECT DISTINCT incid FROM:** and **WHERE:** text boxes.

 Verify
-	Click **Verify** to determine if the query is valid by checking the syntax of the text boxes and hence will execute successfully on the HLU Tool database.
+	Click :guilabel:`Verify` to determine if the query is valid by checking the syntax of the text boxes and hence will execute successfully on the HLU Tool database.
 If the syntax is valid it will also determine if any records will be returned by the query.

 Load
-	Click **Load** to copy an existing query file into the text boxes.
+	Click :guilabel:`Load` to copy an existing query file into the text boxes.
 Users will be prompted for the source path and file name of an existing **.hsq** file.
 The default folder path can be set in the Options (see :ref:`sql_query_options` for more details).

 Save
-	Click **Save** to copy the text boxes to a query file.
+	Click :guilabel:`Save` to copy the text boxes to a query file.
 Users will be prompted for the destination path and file name of the **.hsq** file to save the query to.
 The default folder path can be set in the Options (see :ref:`sql_query_options` for more details).

 OK
-	Click **OK** to execute the query.
+	Click :guilabel:`OK` to execute the query.
 If the user has requested to be warned before applying the GIS selection then a pop-up message will appear advising how many expected INCIDs and features will be selected and if a 'Join' will be used to select the features in GIS (see :ref:`sql_query_options` for more details).

 Cancel
-	Click **Cancel** to close the 'HLU Advanced Query Builder' window without executing a query.
+	Click :guilabel:`Cancel` to close the 'HLU Advanced Query Builder' window without executing a query.

 .. tip::
-	Whilst the Tables and Where Clause can be entered as free-text by the user, it is recommended that users use the drop-down lists and **Add** buttons to reduce the likelihood of syntax errors.
+	Whilst the Tables and Where Clause can be entered as free-text by the user, it is recommended that users use the drop-down lists and :guilabel:`Add` buttons to reduce the likelihood of syntax errors.

 .. raw:: latex